tonethar/IGME-230-GDD-2017-Fall/notes/HW-adventure.md

 # Adventure!
 Game

+## I. Overview
-## I. This is currently a demo (all done for you), not a homework assignment.
+This is currently a demo (all done for you), not a homework assignment.
 You can download the complete files here:

 [HW-adventure-done.zip](_files/HW-adventure-done.zip)